 You should consider using The Motley Fool if you want to invest exclusively in growth stocks over the long term (5+ years).

 Additionally, this service is the better option if you want a model portfolio with monthly stock recommendations that can be easier to act on because you won’t need to run a stock screen to look for potential investments.

-Unfortunately, the in-depth research only applies to stocks that the paid subcriptions recommend, and you may need to subscribe to several services for added diversification.
+Unfortunately, the in-depth research only applies to stocks that the paid subscriptions recommend, and you may need to subscribe to several services for added diversification.

 Who Should Use Morningstar

-You may also prefer its self-guided research platform that fits most investment styles.
+You may also prefer its self-guided research platform, which fits most investment styles.

 While you won’t receive investment recommendations or a model portfolio, the Morningstar rating lists can help you identify the best performers within a specific niche.

 Additionally, the analyst reports provide bullish and bearish insights for the potential investment.

 The Motley Fool and Morningstar Alternatives